urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 # distinct keeps only unique rows from a data frame
 # .keep_all = TRUE let's us keep all the columns in the data frame
-# .keep_all = FALSE to only keep the column we specified in distinct.
-Deletes the rest.
+# .keep_all = FALSE to only keep the column we specified in distinct and deletes the rest.
 KameleonData %>% dplyr::distinct(SpeciesName)
 ```

-We will cover a few common mistakes we frequently see in data entry that have the potential to influence and negativley impact our data.
+We will cover a few common mistakes we find in data entry that have the potential to influence and cause errors in our data analyses.
 These include:
-1. Duplicate naming (for example: Male and male) - Even though as humans, we see 'Male' and 'male' as the same, R treats captials and lowercase letters as distinct differences.
+1. Duplicate naming (for example: Male and male) - Even though as humans, we see 'Male' and 'male' as the same, R treats captials and lowercase letters as distinct.
 Therefore, 'Male' and 'male' will be treated as two different names in R.
 2. Adding spaces before or after data - Similar to capitizliations and spelling mistakes, R recognizes spaces like a unique character.
 Therefore 'Male' and ' Male' will appear to be two different names.
-3. Spelling errors (for example: Female and femal) - Again, though we might recognize this spelling mistake, and know the data recorder meant to mark the animal as 'female' we need to correct this in our data to conduct our analyses.
+3. Spelling errors (for example: Female and femal) - Again, though we might recognize this spelling mistake, and know the data recorder meant to mark the animal as 'female', we need to correct this in our data to conduct our analyses.

 Let's check out some useful tools in R to correct for these mistakes.